guardian/CDS-K8s/README.md

 To work in logviewer, you'll need Java 1.8+ (we use OpenJDK 11) and `sbt` the scala build tool.

-### Running locally
+### Running locally (minikube/prexit-local)
 In order to run locally, you'll need a rabbitmq server to talk to and potentially pluto-deliverables to send messages in.
 To run logviewer you'll also need an oauth2 IdP.
 The simplest way to get these is to run minikube and to deploy prexit-local: https://gitlab.com/codmill/customer-projects/guardian/prexit-local.

 Follow the setup instructions there, and you'll have an integrated environment with rabbitmq, oauth2 etc.

-In the `kube/cds` directory of that repository you'll find deployments for all the components here.
+In the `kube/cds` directory of that repository you'll find deployments for all the components here, including all the configmaps, storage configurations etc. required.
 You can deploy them immediately, but they will probably get stuck with `ErrImageNeverPull`.
-This means that there is no docker image available and it's been told not to retrieve one from the internet.
+This means that there is no docker image available yet and it's been told not to retrieve one from the internet.
 In order to build the images from the local source, you need to run:

 ```bash
 $ eval $(minikube docker-env)